parinaz-st/parinaz-st.github.io/_pages/about.md

 I hold a Master's degree in Computer Engineering with a focus on Artificial Intelligence from Alzahra university, as well as a Bachelor's degree in Computer Science from Shahid Beheshti university, Tehran, Iran.
 Throughout my career, I have developed strong expertise in software development and software security.
 I have worked on critical systems that manage millions of transactions, ensuring security and reliability.

-I am thrilled and proud to be a software developer, especially as we witness the transformative impact of AI and large language models on our field.
-With these advancements now enhancing our daily work, I feel it's the perfect time for me to use my software development expertise to contribute to research projects focused on building and improving the intelligent, AI-driven software systems of the future.

 **Professional Experience**